micromicromicro/micromicro.cash/help/cases_create_a_digital_asset_store.md

 <!-- Create a Digital Asset Store -->

 One thing micromicro makes easy is creating a low-overhead store for digital assets like music or video.
-The process is somewhat involved but you have complete flexibility with the end result.

-This guide shows how to set up your store with AWS, but Azure and Google Cloud have similar tools you should be able to use as well, and failing that everything here can also be done easily with PHP webhost.
+Here's a guide to setting up your own store AWS.
+Azure and Google Cloud have similar tools you should be able to use as well, and failing that everything here can also be done easily with a standard PHP webhost.

 ### Overview